sagar-bei031/EmbeddedTutorials/_sources/intermediate_tutorial/sending_and_receiving_packets.rst.txt

 Checksum is simple and fast but there is high chance of collision.
 Suppose two bytes having value ``3`` and ``4``.
 The sum is ``7``.
 Also suppose two bytes having vallue ``5`` and ``2``.
 The sum is ``7`` too.
 It is failure of checksum.

-I have already discussed about CRC in `previous <crc.html>`_ tutorial.
+We have already discussed about CRC in `previous <crc.html>`_ tutorial.
 The CRC template class was general but it is bettr to have specific CRC class that has to be used for performance.
 Let's write a simple SMBus CRC-8 class.

 4. Implementing SMBus CRC-8